OJ Simpson could be out on parole this year: Here's what to know about his case

 Simpson was acquitted in the murders of his ex-wife, Nicole Brown Simpson, and her friend, Ronald Goldman, exactly 13 years prior to the 2008 verdict.

-In what was one of the most watched and controversial cases on race and domestic abuse, Simpson stood trial in 1995 after his ex-wife and her friend were found stabbed to death outside of her condominium — with her two children asleep inside the home.
+In what was one of the most watched and controversial criminal cases, Simpson stood trial in 1995 after his ex-wife and her friend were found stabbed to death outside of her condominium — with her two children asleep inside the home.

 ‘THE PEOPLE V. OJ SIMPSON’ IS A HIT, BUT IS IT ACCURATE?